mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/03/sail-sharp.md

 - [`dotnet/sdk`](https://mcr.microsoft.com/v2/dotnet/sdk/tags/list)
 - [`dotnet/runtime-deps`](https://mcr.microsoft.com/v2/dotnet/runtime-deps/tags/list)

 In my case, I choose to use the `alpine` one: `dotnet/runtime-deps:7.0-alpine3.17`.
-For that we need to update the `Dockerfile` with `-r linux-musl-x64` for both commands: `dotnet restore` and `dotnet publish`.
+For that, we need to update the `Dockerfile` with `-r linux-musl-x64` for both commands: `dotnet restore` and `dotnet publish`.

 We can see that the size of the container image is now **43.2MB** on disk locally.
 Impressive!
 Isn’t it?